Learn about grouping numbers equally.

 After looking at the importance of making equal groups rather than unequal groups, the video features opportunities to handle real objects and answer questions on grouping equally.

-Today's lesson follows on from division with sharing to look at division with grouping.
-Ultimately, this is to help learners make the connection between multiplication (or groups of) and division (or putting into groups).
+This lesson follows on from division with sharing to look at division with grouping.
+Ultimately, this will help you make the connection between multiplication (groups of) and division (putting into groups).

 Instead of working out how many items are in each group, you are now looking at finding how many groups there are when a known quantity is divided into equal groups.